-In January 2022, the Ada Lovelace Institute will publish two position papers relating to the AI Act.
+In early 2022, the Ada Lovelace Institute will publish two position papers relating to the AI Act.
 One will suggest concrete ways in which EU legislators should strengthen the Act to guarantee user and societal interests.
 As well as helping to shape the final version of the Act, we will aim to clarify how it fits within the emerging EU digital regulatory framework and the EU legal framework as a whole.
 A second will take a more aspirational look at what a global model for regulating AI might look like in the future.

 As an organisation that centres convening and collaboration in our research methodologies, we will encourage reflection on the big challenges around regulation and thinking outside the limits of the framework currently being envisaged.
 We will hold a series of events designed to explore how the AI Act interacts with instruments like the draft Digital Services Act, Digital Markets Act and product liability reforms, as well as existing consumer law.
 Going forward, we plan to engage leading European and global experts to discuss how legislation should tackle the challenges of the algorithmic society.

 As we outline in our recent report, Regulate to innovate, clear, unambiguous rules are necessary in order to create a digital world that benefits people and society.
 If it successfully navigates the pitfalls, the AI Act has the potential to create an invaluable global model.